+No matter where you are in the world.
+All of us are experiencing a shared anxiety in this current climate.
+I’m grateful I have my art to soothe my anxiety and keep my sane.
+We are living in a tough time now as we enter the fifth month of this pandemic.
+As artists, we have the gift to use our art to navigate through these challenging times and through life.
 On the other hand, the good news is that the pandemic has not interfered with online art sales, at least not my online art sales and not the ones of many of my peers.
 So if you’re thinking that you can’t sell art at this time, that just isn’t true.
 And besides that, I want to go through five common limiting beliefs that I’ve seen artists hold any time pre-pandemic.

 Maybe you think the reason you can’t sell is because you’re spinning your wheels, confused about what to do next, and what you actually need to make it all work.
 If you’re watching others effortlessly selling their work or you hear me chatting about it, and maybe I make it look easy or other people make it look easy and you wonder, “Wait, why can’t I do that, too?”
 But, the truth is there really hasn’t been a better time to sell art on your own outside of the traditional gallery system.
 And actually, SoHo, Chelsea, those galleries, they aren’t open right now anyway, at least not legally that I know about.
 But even before this pandemic, the art world gatekeepers who used to decide what was worthy of being featured are being pushed aside by the internet.

 Anyone can make a thriving living from their art